 And that was my sole memory of claustrophobia for my lifetime.
 Until I picked up Underland by Robert Macfarlane and found the quote from Garner in the First Chamber.

 We headed to the cave, the site of the fictitious encounter between De Selby and St Augustine that was probably being written that same year.
-The old adit that had by local rumour once penetrated lodes of silver.
+The old adit had, by local rumour, once penetrated lodes of silver.
 Others said it had also housed pirate treasure, sheltered escaped German POWs, hidden the brandy smugglers’ casks and of course, our skins would melt in the heat if we went in too far.
 Some stories suggested the miners would have had an air vent up to the top of the hill.

 The cave entrance is blocked these days but back then we could still scamper in.
 And it got narrower and blacker.
 And slippy with sea weed, water drip and judging from a whiff of ammonia, there was worse unseen.
 Somewhere in there I found a small opening and squeezed in.
 One of my friends followed and pushed my feet.
 I was blocking him, so he retreated.
 I wiggled, ready to reverse and follow.

 My heels were free but my shoulders were jammed.
 I could move neither up nor down.
 I had the horrors, full on terror.
 A panic attack that taught me respect for panic attacks.
 Utterly irrational, I couldn’t move nor turn down the volume of hormones coursing through my system.
 I felt helpless but my rational thoughts were to control my breathing and stop shaking with fear.
-I barked my shins, my forearms, my side, my shoulders in my panic.
+I barked my shins, my forearms, my side, my temple, my shoulders in my panic.
 But I got out.